x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-134-in-exchange-online.md

 :::image type="content" source="../../media/accept-messages-from-screen.png" alt-text="The screen displaying the Accept Messages From pane":::

-  - Check the check box of the internal-senders group and the specific external users whom you want to add.
+  - Check the check boxes of the internal-senders group and the specific external users you want to add.

 :::image type="content" source="../../media/setting-senders.png" alt-text="The screen on which the senders to be added to the group are chosen":::